lacanoid/pgddl/README.md

 - Created scripts are somewhat more intended to be run and copy/pasted manually by the DBA into other databases/scripts.
 This means prefering ALTER to CREATE, creating indexes which are part of a constraint with ADD CONSTRAINT and such.
-- No shell access or shell commands with hairy options required (for running pg_dump), just use SELECT!
+- No shell access or shell commands with hairy options required (for running pg_dump), just use SELECT nd hairy SQL!

 Some disadvantages:

 - Not all Postgres objects are supported.
 It provides support for the basic user-level objects.
 - It is not well tested at all.
 While it contains a number of regression tests, these can be hardly considered as proofs of correctness.
 Be certain there are bugs.
 Use at your own risk!
-- It is kind of slow-ish for complicated stuff stuff
+- It is kind of slow-ish for complicated stuff

-It is currently rather incomplete, but still useful.
+It is currently incomplete, but still useful.

-Tested on PostgreSQL 9.6.
-Might work with earlier versions.
+Curently tested on PostgreSQL 9.6.
+Might work with other versions.

 Plans on how to make this support newer fetures AND older servers are being considered.